John and Lorena Bobbitt: Legacy and depiction in popular culture

 The Bobbitt case brought attention to the issue of domestic violence and marital rape.
 Within days of the incident, some anti-domestic violence advocates and some feminist groups rallied around Lorena, citing the continuous abuse she suffered at the hands of John that led her to attack him, albeit in an unusual and violent manner.

-Media attention surrounding the case resulted in national debate and also sparked a flurry of jokes, limericks, T-shirt slogans, and advertising gimmicks, as well as Howard Stern having John as a guest on his 1993 New Year's Eve special and fundraising $250,000 to defray the outstanding costs of his surgery.
+Media attention surrounding the case resulted in national debate and also sparked a flurry of jokes, limericks, T-shirt slogans, and advertising gimmicks, as well as radio host Howard Stern having John as a guest on his 1993 New Year's Eve special and fundraising $250,000 to defray the outstanding costs of his surgery.
 MCI had also unknowingly been drawn into the fray by running a television commercial a couple of weeks after the incident, advertising how the Bobbitts — a family from Siaconset, Massachusetts, of no relation to John and Lorena Bobbitt — saved by switching to MCI, causing jokes to be made of "when they cut off your service, they mean it".

-Shortly after the incident, episodes of "Bobbittmania", or copycat crimes, were reported, although the incidents were generally self-inflicted wounds or accidents.
+Shortly after the incident, episodes of "Bobbittmania" copycat crimes were reported, although the incidents were generally self-inflicted wounds or accidents.
 The names of John and Lorena Bobbitt eventually became synonymous with penis removal.
 The terms "Bobbittized punishment" and "Bobbitt procedure" gained social recognition.
-Bobbitt appears as a transitive verb in the OED, defined as "to cut off the penis of (a man, esp. a husband or lover), typically as an act of revenge for perceived sexual grievances".

-After the 1991 Gulf War, the United States Air Force decided to remove the tail gun turrets from all B-52 strategic bombers.
-Crews started calling the bombers without tail guns "bobbitted".
+Bobbitt appears as a transitive verb in the Oxford English Dictionary, defined as "to cut off the penis of (a man, esp. a husband or lover), typically as an act of revenge for perceived sexual grievances".
+After the Gulf War, the United States Air Force decided to remove the tail gun turrets from all B-52 bombers; crews started calling the planes without tail guns "bobbitted".

-The bristle worm Eunice aphroditois is informally known as the "Bobbitt worm" after the case, because it attacks its prey with scissor-like jaws.
+The bristle worm Eunice aphroditois is informally known as the "Bobbitt worm" because it attacks its prey with scissor-like jaws.

-Mary Beth Edelson's life-size monument to Lorena Bobbitt is entitled Kali Bobbitt (1994).
-It was included in MoMA PS1's 2015 survey show Greater New York.
-The modified mannequin represents Bobbitt as the goddess Kali, mounted on a ziggurat plinth, adorned with knives, and grasping a severed penis.
+Artist Mary Beth Edelson's work Kali Bobbit[sic] (1994) was included in MoMA PS1's 2015 survey show Greater New York.
+A modified mannequin represents Bobbitt as the Hindu goddess Kali, mounted on a ziggurat plinth adorned with knives and grasping a severed penis.

-"Weird Al" Yankovic's 1994 song "Headline News", a parody of the Crash Test Dummies hit "Mmm Mmm Mmm Mmm", makes reference to the "guy who made his wife so mad one night that she cut off his wiener".
+Musical parodist "Weird Al" Yankovic's 1994 song "Headline News", a parody of the Crash Test Dummies' "Mmm Mmm Mmm Mmm", refers to the "guy who made his wife so mad one night that she cut off his wiener".